-The survey area exhibits two major ecosystems: the maritime forest ecosystem, which consists of the upland forest areas and the palustrine ecosystem, which consists of essentially fresh water, non-tidal wetlands (Sandifer et al. 1980:7-9).
+The survey area exhibits one major ecosystem: the maritime forest, which consists of upland forest areas (Sandifer et al. 1980:7-9).

 The maritime forest ecosystem has been found to consist of five principal forest types, including the Oak-Pine forests, the Mixed Oak Hardwood forests, the Palmetto forests, the Oak thickets, and other miscellaneous wooded areas (such as salt marsh thickets and wax myrtle thickets).